 “Being on the PFAC is an incredibly rewarding experience.
 It’s not just going to a meeting on a monthly basis, it’s really having the opportunity to represent the voice of the patient, bring forward what’s important to you as an individual because if it’s important to you as a patient, chances are it’s important to somebody else.
 I think that the future of healthcare requires the voice of the patient.
 Thankfully, NEBH is very willing to listen and accepts and values the feedback that we provide.”

-For more information on the PFAC, and to learn how you can participate, please contact Jane Berger, Patient Advocate at email@example.com or 617-754-5147.
+For more information on the PFAC, and to learn how you can participate, please email Vivian Simonelli, Manager of Patient Relations and Experience or call 617-754-5147.